rajsinghv1/SuperStore-Sales-Dashboard/README.md

 ---
 This Power BI project offers a comprehensive analysis of Super Store sales performance along with a 15-day future sales forecast.
 It provides key business insights using interactive visuals, enabling data-driven decision-making.

+🎯 Objective
+---
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide insights and accurate sales forecasting

 🧾 Project Description
 ---